Information causality as a tool for bounding the set of quantum correlations: Derivation of the information causality statement in the case of noisy communication channel

-Here we give a proof of the statement of information causality in Eq.~\eqref{eq:ic_statement}.
-We consider two systems $\mathrm{A}$ and $\mathrm{B}$, and we do not assume any specific underlying probabilistic theory (Note that here we use a different format of letters $\mathrm{A}$ and $\mathrm{B}$ for the systems than the italic format $A$ and $B$, that denote outcomes of the measurements of a nonsignaling (NS) box).
+Here we give a proof of the statement of information causality in Eq.~\eqref{eq:ic_statement} for the case of noisy communication channel.
+Some steps repeat the original proof given in Ref.~\cite{pawlowski2009information}, but we duplicate them for completeness.
+We consider two systems $\mathrm{A}$ and $\mathrm{B}$, and we do not assume any specific underlying probabilistic theory.
+Note that we use a different format of letters $\mathrm{A}$ and $\mathrm{B}$ for the systems than the italic format $A$ and $B$, used to denote outcomes of the measurements of a nonsignaling (NS) box.
 The joint system AB is described by its state $\rho_{\mathrm{AB}}$, which at this moment does not have to be a quantum state, but any state in some abstract space $\mathcal{S}$ of a general probabilistic theory.
 We require, however, that there exists a definition of a composite system and the corresponding marginalization map, such that for any state $\rho_{\mathrm{AB}}$ of a composite system $\mathrm{AB}$, there exist a unique pair of marginal states $\rho_\mathrm{A}$ of subsystem $\mathrm{A}$ and $\rho_\mathrm{B}$ of $\mathrm{B}$.
 We also require existence of a notion of classical system, classical state, and a map from a general state in $\mathcal{S}$ to a classical state, which plays a role of a measurement map.